 The Accelerator Oscillator, usually abbreviated AC, is a momentum oscillator shown as a histogram.
 It is designed to measure whether momentum is accelerating or decelerating, not just whether momentum is positive or negative.
 In practice, it tries to separate two related ideas: momentum direction and momentum change.
+If you are new to momentum-based indicators, AC offers a useful next step because it focuses on the rate of change within momentum itself.

 AC is built on top of the Awesome Oscillator.
 The Awesome Oscillator estimates momentum by comparing a fast and a slow moving average of median price.
 AC then compares the current Awesome Oscillator value to a short smoothing of the Awesome Oscillator.
 That extra step is what turns the idea into acceleration: it is essentially asking whether the current momentum is above or below its recent average.